Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

-Once ${Q}^{\piexpi}_{n+1}$ have been computed, we can apply Theorem~\ref{teo:gpi} to derive a policy $\pi$ whose performance on $M_{n+1}$ is no worse than the performance of $\pi_1^*, \pi^*_2, ..., \pi^*_n$ on the same task.
+Once the functions ${Q}^{\piexpi}_{n+1}$ have been computed, we can apply GPI to derive a policy $\pi$ whose performance on $M_{n+1}$ is no worse than the performance of $\pi_1^*, \pi^*_2, ..., \pi^*_n$ on the same task.
 A question that arises in this case is whether we can provide stronger guarantees on the performance of $\pi$ by exploiting the structure shared by the tasks in \M. The following theorem answers this question in the affirmative.